KChen-lab/MEDALT/README.md

     gene1  0.5    1.5    2.1   ......
     gene2  1.1    1.8    0.6   ......

 >For scRNA-seq input, the copy number is inferred relative copy number (relative to normal cells) instead of integer copy number.
-If value = 1, it means diploid.
-We directly incorporate inferCNV result (expr.infercnv.12_denoised.dat) as input.
+If value close to 1, it means diploid.
+Value close to 0.5 means copy number = 1.
+Value close to 1.5 means copy number = 3.
+We directly incorporate inferCNV result as input.

 Run MEDALT package
 ============